Three teens wanted for attack on firefighter out walking his labradoodle

 The NYPD has not made any arrests in the attack but has released photos of the suspects and asked for the public's help identifying them.

-A video of the event starts about midway through the fight and shows the firefighter squaring up against the teens before being overwhelmed by their numbers.
+A video of the event starts about midway through the fight and shows the firefighter squaring up against the teens before being overwhelmed by them.
 The firefighter's dog can be seen barking in the video.

 The victim said that he was a “little lumped up” but thanked God for getting through the attack without more severe injuries.

-The founder of the Guardian Angels and Republican New York mayoral candidate Curtis Silwa criticsed the NYPD for not intervening and said his group would begin patrolling the park on Saturday evening.
+The founder of the Guardian Angels, and Republican New York mayoral candidate, Curtis Silwa criticised the NYPD for not intervening and said his group would begin patrolling the park on Saturday evening.